serlo/athene2-editor/README.md

 grunt dev
 ```

-Open the `index.html` in your browser (served by a webserver like apache2)
+Finally, open the Editor by opening the `index.html` in your browser (served by a webserver like apache2).